-In the past ten years, Diallo has founded a global publishing group that promotes human rights and cultural diversity, an American record label and an international seed fund that focuses on media and consumer Internet in emerging markets.
-In 2014, he co-founded Mobility Technologies, a global technology company focused on remittance, mobile money and mobile advertising, and Galaxy Mobile, a smartphone distribution service company.
+Over the last decade, Diallo has founded a global publishing group that promotes human rights and cultural diversity, an American record label and an international seed fund that focuses on technology, media and telecom services in emerging markets.
+In 2014, he co-founded Mobility Technologies (Mobility), a global technology company focused on remittance and mobile financial services, and Galaxy Mobile, a smartphone distribution company.

-He led Mobility Technology’s multi-million dollar fundraising effort which helped secure an investment guarantee note from Senegal’s Priority Investment Fund.
-Both Mobility Technology and Galaxy Mobile received seed funding and were acquired the same year by a Canadian consortium that is active in the corporate finance and technology sectors, as part of a venture-building program he helped launched in emerging markets.
+He led Mobility multi-million dollar fundraising effort which helped secure an investment guarantee note from Senegal’s Priority Investment Fund.
+Mobility was acquired by a Canadian consortium that is active in the industrial, corporate finance and technology sectors.

 Research & Inventions

-Diallo has written books on management theory, humor, new-age poetry and quantum physics and has conducted research on the works of Socrates, Da Vinci, Einstein and Rumi.
-He is the author of the upcoming book The Blueprint: A Framework for Venture Builders, and the author of the critically-acclaimed essays How Venture Builders Are Changing the Startup Model and Democratizing The Publishing Industry: Introducing A New Business Model for Authors and Publishers.
+Diallo has written books on entrepreneurship, humor, Persian poetry, Afrofuturism, urban fiction and quantum physics and has conducted research on the works of Socrates, Da Vinci, Einstein, and Rumi.
+He is the author of the upcoming book The Blueprint: A Framework for Venture Builders, and the author of the essays How Venture Builders Are Changing the Startup Model and Democratizing The Publishing Industry: Introducing A New Business Model for Authors and Publishers.

 Academics and Leisure

-Diallo is a graduate of Montgomery College and the University of Maryland where he studied a wide range of academic fields including Business, Electrical Engineering, Mathematics, Quantum Physics, Information Management, Project Management, Visual Arts, Literature and Economics.
-He plays tennis, soccer and basket ball and is a former Karate student.
+Diallo is a graduate of Montgomery College and the University of Maryland where he studied Business Administration, Electrical Engineering, Mathematics, Quantum Physics, Information Management, Project Management, Visual Arts, Literature, and Economics.
+He plays tennis, soccer, and basketball and is a former Karate student.